Holy Week in the Philippines

 Most pabasas are public one, organized for the whole community.
 There are also so called private pabasas.
 They are organized by some families in their home.
 They invite relatives or friends to join them.

 "Pabasa" usually ends on or before Good Friday.
-Then "Siete Palabras" or the Seven Last Words of Jesus before he died on the cross are read.
+What follows is the reading of "Siete Palabras" or the Seven Last Words of Jesus before he died on the cross.
 Everything is broadcasted on national tv.

 Many Palm Sunday processions are organized in different part of the Philippines.